openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 - Otherwise, the Verifier requests all of the credential set queries in the `credential_sets` array with `required` evaluated as true to be returned at a minimum and optionally any of the credential set queries with `required` evaluated as false.
-- For each credential set query inside the `credential_sets` array, in order to satisfy the query, the Wallet MUST return a credential or credentials that match to one of the `query_options` inside the object.
+- For each credential set query inside the `credential_sets` array, in order to satisfy the query, the Wallet MUST return a credential or credentials that match to one of the `options` inside the object.
+It is typically expected that the Wallet presents the End-User with a choice of which credential to present if multiple credentials match the query.

 Credentials not matching the respective constraints expressed within `credentials` MUST NOT be returned, i.e., they are treated as if they would not exist in the Wallet.

 If the Wallet cannot deliver all non-optional Credentials requested by the Verifier according to these rules, it MUST NOT return any credential(s).

 ## Format-specific Properties {#format_specific_properties}